SAP-samples/teched2022-DA280/exercises/3_Copy_Model_and_Import_Data/README.md

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot08.png)

 5. Next, we are prompted to select a connection from the dropdown list.
-We choose "DWC_TechEd_DA280_Union" as shown in the screenshot and click on "Next".
+We choose the connection we defined during Exercise 2 and click on "Next".

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot09.png)